Janani-Withana/NasaApiPortal/README.md

 ## Credits

-- This project is created by [Your Name].
+- This project is created by [Janani Withana](https://github.com/Janani-Withana).
 - Images and data are sourced from NASA's public APIs.
 - Deployed with [Vercel](https://vercel.com/) & [Render](https://render.com/)

 Explore the wonders of space with NASA API Portal React Web App!